pytorch/pytorch/README.md

 Hence, PyTorch is quite fast — whether you run small or large neural networks.

-The memory usage in PyTorch is extremely efficient compared to Torch or some of the alternatives.
-We've written custom memory allocators for the GPU to make sure that your deep learning models are maximally memory efficient.
+PyTorch offers highly efficient memory usage compared to Torch and other alternatives.
+We've implemented custom memory allocators for the GPU, ensuring that your deep learning models use memory optimally.
+This allows for the training of larger models than previously possible.
-This enables you to train bigger deep learning models than before.

 ### Extensions Without Pain